May 1, 2010 - by Steve Gerweck

 -Disco Inferno came out first, and Hall stalled coming out until a few minutes later.
 Piper took his kilt off and threw it over Hall’s face, blinding him.
 He beat Hall with punches.
 From here out, the match got boring fast.
 The crowd was totally dead.
 Disco helped out Hall when the ref had his back turned by choking Piper.
 Kevin Nash came to ringside and attacked Piper, allowing Hall to win the US title.
 This match was weak, probably the worst of the night so far.
 Piper wouldn’t give the belt back after the match and he got his rear kicked for it by Hall and Nash.
 New US Champion: Scott Hall.

 Bam Bam Bigleow vs Goldberg

--Shiavone embarrased WCW futher by mentioning the kiddy challenge Goldie threw out on the Tonight Show….Goldberg showed off a few new manuvers tonight.
+-Shiavone embarrassed WCW futher by mentioning the kiddy challenge Goldie threw out on the Tonight Show….Goldberg showed off a few new maneuvers tonight.
 Bigelow attacked Goldberg’s knee, Goldberg fought back and went to spear Bigelow but missed.
 He landed the move the next time, did another spear and then nailed the jackhammer.
 A rather boring match with Goldberg getting the win.